khulnasoft/khulnasoft/doc/admin/observability/metrics.md

 #### Complete reference

-A complete reference of Sourcegraph's vast set of Prometheus metrics is not yet available.
+A complete reference of Khulnasoft's vast set of Prometheus metrics is not yet available.
 If you are interested in this, please reach out by filing an issue or contacting us at [support@sourcegraph.com](mailto:support@sourcegraph.com).

 ### Prometheus configuration